machine-learning-apps/gpr-docker-publish/README.md

 1. `cache`: if value is `true`, attempts to use the last pushed image as a cache.
 Default value is `false`.
 2. `tag`: a custom tag you wish to assign to the image.
-3. `BRANCH_TAG`: if you want to tag the image with the current branch.
-This is overriden by the `tag` input
+3. `branch_tag`: if value is `true`, will tag the image with the current branch's name.
+The default value is `false`.
+If a value for the input `tag` is provided, this input is ignored.

 ## Outputs